Visual Sensor Networks (VSNs)

-- Privacy-Preserving Smart-Room Analytics: Recognition of human activity from very low resolution data while preserving user identity.
+- Privacy-Preserving Smart-Room Analytics: Detection, localization and recognition of human activities, actions, gestures, etc. from very low resolution data to preserve user privacy.

 The covariance-based framework for action recognition developed by Ph.D. candidate Kai Guo and Profs.
 Prakash Ishwar and Janusz Konrad has captured two international awards.
 One of its variants, based on silhouette tunnels was the winner of the “Aerial View Activity Classification Challenge” within the “Semantic Description of Human Activity” contest at the 2010 International Conference on Pattern Recognition (read more), while another one, based on optical flow, received the bast paper award at the 7th IEEE International Conference on Advanced Video and Signal-Based Surveillance (read more).